ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 # Puzzling Rhombic Dodecahedron
 ## What is this ?

-I have the chance to own a "scorpius slider spider puzzle", a piece of wood art offered to me 30 years ago as I was a child.
+I have the chance to own a "scorpius slider spider puzzle", a piece of wood art offered to me more than 30 years ago as I was a child.

 ![preview](https://static.blog4ever.com/2008/06/213622/artfichier_213622_8769121_202010012502419.png)